Stagecoach South Wales: History

 In February 2000, all Stagecoach operations in the South Wales area were rebranded as Stagecoach in South Wales as part of the group's national rebrand; Ross on Wye depot's services were rebranded as Stagecoach in Wye & Dean and transferred to neighbouring Stagecoach West.
 In September 2000, local independent Phil Anslow Travel's bus services were purchased, further expanding Stagecoach's presence in South East Wales.

 In November 2004, Stagecoach purchased the remaining operations of Phil Anslow Travel, consisting of six minibuses and 15 coaches.
 Phil Anslow Travel's bus services were integrated into Stagecoach in South Wales, whilst the coaching business became Red & White Coaches, which failed to remain profitable and ceased operations in April 2006.
 Phil Anslow has since resumed the operation of bus services.

-In February 2006, Stagecoach purchased Eastern Valleys independent operator Crosskeys Coach Hire, who traded as Glyn Williams Travel, following the owner's retirement.
+In February 2006, Stagecoach purchased Eastern Valleys independent operator Crosskeys Coach Hire, who traded as Glyn Williams Travel with a fleet of 29 vehicles and 50 employees, following the owner's retirement.
 Glyn Williams' operating area was within that of Stagecoach in South Wales' and many of their trunk services had been operated jointly with Stagecoach.

 In January 2010, Caerphilly County Borough Council sold Islwyn Borough Transport, the smallest remaining municipal bus operator in the United Kingdom following deregulation, to Stagecoach South Wales.
 The sale attracted some controversy after it was found the council had consulted only Stagecoach instead of putting the company's sale up to public tender, with Caerphilly County Borough Council also accused of selling Islwyn Borough Transport in order to recoup £15 million lost when an Icelandic bank the council invested in collapsed during the 2008 financial crisis.

+In late 2025, Stagecoach West's operations in Bristol, based from a single depot in Patchway, South Gloucestershire and mainly operating routes under contract to the West of England Combined Authority, were moved to Stagecoach South Wales.